maria-t/EigenFaces/README.md

 * the eigenfaces corresponding to the 10 largest eigenvalues
 * the eigenfaces corresponding to the 10 smallest eigenvalues

+Weight vectors of training faces and query images are computed.
 Recognition is performed by computing the Mahalanobis distance.

 ### Requirements